Louis Foster: BRDC F3 Championship

 For 2020, Foster graduated to the BRDC British F3 Championship, remaining with Double R Racing.
 The opening round at Oulton Park, scheduled for 11 and 13 April, was postponed due to the COVID-19 pandemic.

 The season subsequently began at Oulton Park on the 1st and 2 August.
-In the opening qualifying session of the year, Louis set the benchmark and claimed double pole position in his debut weekend in the series.
+In the opening qualifying session of the year, Foster set the benchmark and claimed double pole position in his debut weekend in the series.
 He followed his qualifying success with a maiden podium finish.

 Moving on to Donington Park, Foster claimed his first win the series with a mature drive from the front-row of the grid.
 He then claimed a string of top-ten finishes, including climbing ten places from 18th to 8th in the second race at Donington.

 Further success came at Brands Hatch when Foster scored three top-six finishes, including a third-place podium in the final race.
-The 17-year-old carried this momentum into the series' second visit to Donington Park, where he claimed another race victory, this time climbing from sixth on the grid, alongside two 11th-place finishes.
+He carried this momentum into the series' second visit to Donington Park, where he claimed another race victory, this time climbing from sixth on the grid, alongside two eleventh place finishes.

 Snetterton marked Foster's most successful weekend in the series to date as the Hampshire racer took his second double pole position of the season before converting those into his third win of the year and a further second-place podium alongside fourth and fifth in the additional two races.
 It also meant Foster took the lead of the Jack Cavill Pole Position Cup.